-Taynr is a modular home builder in Sacramento, California that builds new structures out of recycled shipping containers.
+Taynr is a modular home builder based in Sacramento, California, that builds new structures out of recycled shipping containers.

 The company offers several models of shipping container homes.
 You can choose between a 160-square foot home made from one container, or a larger home constructed with several containers.

 These homes are durable and affordable, and ideal for residential, commercial or industrial use.
 Several are already being used as accessory dwelling units in California.

 Custom Container Living offers a variety of shipping container homes using 20′ and 40′ shipping containers.
 The Missouri-based company works with you to customize your home.

 You have your choice of siding, colors, flooring, cabinets, countertops, lofts and kitchens.
 Then, browse the selection of floor plans to pick the best one for your situation.

 Custom Container Living offers single, double or multiple shipping container homes, which can be shipped anywhere in the lower 48.

 It takes between 8 and 12 weeks for Custom Container Living to build a container home.

 For more info, head to Custom Container Living.